timarkh/tsakorpus/docs/configuration.md

 * ``generate_dictionary`` (true/false; optional) -- determines whether a dictionary of lexemes should be generated at indexation time for each of the languages.
 If true, the dictionary is stored in the ``search/web_app/templates`` directory and could be accessed by clicking the red book glyph in the web interface.
 Defaults to false.

+* ``fulltext_view_enabled`` (true/false; optional) -- determines whether it is allowed to view entire annotated texts.
+If turned on, HTML rendering is generated for each text at indexation time (which can slow down the process significantly).
+Defaults to false.

 * ``start_page_url`` (optional) -- a string with the URL of the start page of the corpus, if there is one.
 It is used to link the header of the search page to the start page.

 * ``citation`` (optional) -- an HTML string that answers the question "How to cite the corpus".
 If it is present, a quotation mark image will appear at the top of the page.
 The citation information will appear as a dialogue if the user clicks that image.